Akari-my/Akari-my/README.md

 I’ve been programming for over 5 years.
 I started taking coding seriously in 2020, when I began developing PocketMine plugins, which led me to learn PHP.
 In 2022–2023, I moved on to creating Spigot plugins in Java, and over time I became comfortable with the language as well.
+I never really studied programming in a formal way — no books or courses — I just learned by watching YouTube tutorials and experimenting on my own.
+That’s how I fully learned PHP and most of Java.

 Right now, I don’t code as much as I used to — I spend most of my time on my hobbies:
 - 🎮 playing with friends